plexichat/plexichat/src/core/tls/README.md

 For production, use certificates from:
 - Let's Encrypt (free, automated)
 - Commercial Certificate Authorities
-- Your organization's internal CA
+- Your internal CA certificates (for intranet use)

 ## Dependencies